The Nelson conjecture and chain rule property: Introduction

 The chain rule property can be naturally considered as a steady version of the renormalization property, which was introduced by DiPerna and Lions in connection with the problem of uniqueness of weak solutions to the initial value problem for the continuity equation.
 Let us recall that $\ve$ has the renormalization property (RP$_q$) if for any $T>0$ and $\rho_0 \in L^q(\R^d)$ any weak solution $\rho\in L^\infty(0,T; L^q(\R^d))$ of

 for any $\beta\in C^1(\R)$ satisfies

 provided that all the terms in the weak formulation of the equations above are integrable.
-The renormalization property implies both the chain rule property and uniqueness of weak solutions to the initial value problem for the continuity equation (provided that $1/p + 1/q \le 1$).
+If $1/p + 1/q \le 1$, then RP$_q$ implies both CRP$_q$ and uniqueness of weak solutions to \eqref{continuity-equation}--\eqref{continuity-equation-initial-condition}.
+In \cite{BouchutCrippa2006} it was proved that for bounded, but possibly non-autonomous divergence-free vector fields $\ve$ the RP$_2$ is equivalent to uniqueness of weak solutions to \emph{both} forward and backward Cauchy problems for \eqref{continuity-equation}.

 It follows from the well-known results of DiPerna and Lions \cite{DiPernaLions1989} that if $1/p + 1/q \le 1$ and $\ve \in W^{1,p}(\R^d)$, then $\ve$ has the renormalization property RP$_q$ and consequently the CRP$_q$ holds.
 In fact, the renormalization property holds also for non-stationary vector fields in the class $\ve \in L^1(0,T;W^{1,p}(\R^d))$.
-On the other hand, if $p$ and $q$ are too low (or when $\rho$ is not bounded in time) then RP$_q$ may fail for non-stationary vector fields: such counterexamples were constructed in \cite{ModenaSzekelyhidi2019}, \cite{ModenaBuck2023} and \cite{CheskidovLuo2024} using the convex integration method.
-As far as weakly differentiable vector fields are concerned, the results of DiPerna and Lions were generalized for certain classes of vector fields with bounded variation, see, e.g., \cite{Ambrosio2004,ADLM07, BG16, BianchiniBonicatto2019}.
+Later the results of DiPerna and Lions were generalized for certain classes of vector fields with bounded variation, see, e.g., \cite{Ambrosio2004,ADLM07, BG16, BianchiniBonicatto2019}.
+On the other hand, if $p$ and $q$ are too low (or when $\rho$ is not bounded in time), then RP$_q$ may fail for non-stationary vector fields: such counterexamples were constructed in \cite{ModenaSzekelyhidi2019}, \cite{ModenaBuck2023} and \cite{CheskidovLuo2024} using the convex integration method.

 In the present work we do not assume any weak differentiability of $\ve$ and focus on the case